jcosentino11/josephcosentino.me/content/posts/whack-a-mole.md

 date: 2024-08-10T19:00:00-00:00
 ---

 The past few weeks, I felt compelled to write an online multiplayer game in Erlang for no good reason at all, other than it seemed like fun.
-I picked whack-a-mole mostly because it was really simple to represent...I wanted to mess around with game queueing and the game protocol rather than game mechanics, etc.
+I picked whack-a-mole mostly because it was really simple to represent...I wanted to mess around with game queueing and the game protocol rather than game mechanics, etc. Erlang felt like a natural choice for a game server since it excels at things like concurrency / handling many connections.

-I picked Erlang because I wanted to build some more muscle in the language.
-Plus, Erlang is great a concurrency and game servers need a lot of it.

 At first I tried using Phoenix Framework/Elixir because it was new to me, and LiveView felt like it would be a good fit.
 However, since whack-a-mole is a toy project, I found myself not needing much of the functionality Phoenix provides, to the point where I felt like I was fighting with the framework.
 While I'm sure Phoenix would be great for building out a more productionized game, I really just wanted to use plain old Erlang and keep things really basic.